dokku/dokku/docs/deployment/continuous-integration/github-actions.md

 To generate a new pair of keys refer to [GitHub's own docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

-Once deploments to the Dokku server via a GitHub action are configured and working, the keys can be deleted from your local machine for security, as a new pair can be generated easily if they're ever needed.
+Once deploment to the Dokku server via a GitHub action is configured and working, the keys can be deleted from your local machine for security, as a new pair can be generated easily if they're ever needed.

 ```
 ssh-keygen -t ed25519 -C "your_email@example.com"